Enalean/tuleap-documentation-en/languages/en/user-guide/pullrequest.rst

 Code review with Tuleap Pull requests
 =====================================

-Tuleap pull requests are built on top of Git.
+Tuleap pull requests (aka PR) are built on top of Git.
 They provide an easy way to do code review and integration workflow.

 Tuleap also support code review with :ref:`Gerrit <code-review-with-gerrit>`.

-Features supported by Pullrequests:
+Features:

 * Create requests across branches in the same repository
 * Create requests from :ref:`personal forks <git-personal-fork>`